-I am delighted to have the chance to dialogue with you this evening.
-Luxembourg and Britain enjoy close links.
-Luxembourg's only saint, St Willibrord, was English, born in Northumbria in 658.
+I am delighted to have the charace to dialogue with you this evening.
+Lummbourg and Britain enjoy close links.
+Luxembourg's only saint, 5t Will-hrord, was English, boen in Northumbria in 658.
 But Britain is also indebted to Luxembourg.
-According to the legend, the Prince of Wales got his motto, Ich Dien, from Jang de Blannen, John the Blind, Earl of Luxembourg.
-Jang was strapped into horse so that he could fight against the English at the battle of Crecy in 1346.
-The Prince of Wales was so impressed by his bravery that he called him 'the Prince of Chivalry' and took his motto and coat of arms.
+According to the legend, the Prisce of Wales got his motto, Jrh Dien, from Jang de Blannen, John the Blind, Earl of Luxembourg.
+Jang was strapped into horse so that he could fight against the English at the lastile of Crecy in 1346.
+He was killed.
+The Prince of Wales was so impressed by his bravery that he called him the Prince of Chivalry' and took his motto and cost of arms.

-The title of this evening's lecture is 'The challenge of belief in God today.'
-At no time since the French Revolution has Christian belief been subject to such aggressive attack.
+lecture is 'The challenge of belief in God today.'
+At to time since the French Revolution has Christian belief been subject to such aggressive attack.
 And it is not just Christianity but all religion.
 One of the bestselling books in the world is The God Delusion by Richard Dawkins.
-There is Christopher Hitchen's book, God is not great: And there are lots of others.
-Why all the agro?
+There is Christopher Hitchen's book, God is not great And there are lots of others.
+Why all the agod'

-In the seventies religion was assumed to be a declining force in the world.
-Of course the vast majority of people believed in God, but religion seemed unimportant.
+In the seventies religion was umed to be a declina in the world.
+Of course the vast majority of people believed in God, but religion seemed unportant.
 It was assumed to be a private matter which had nothing to do with public life.
 Then there was the fall of Soviet Communism.
 One factor, among others, was probably the election of a Polish Pope.
 Communist countries such as China and Vietnam nervously noted the power of the Church.
-And since September 11th 2001, religion is increasingly associated with violence.
-Everywhere we see the rise of aggressive religious fundamentalism: Christian fundamentalism above all in the United States; Hindu fundamentalism in India, even aggressive forms of Buddhism.
+And since September IIth 2001, religion is increasingly associated with violence.
+Every-where we see the rise of aggressive religious fundamen talism Christian fundamental ism above all in the United States, Hindu fundamentalism in India, even aggressive forms of Buddhism.
 But above all, the rise of Islamicist fundamentalism in Europe, Asia and Africa.
-So people like Dawkins articulate a growing suspicion, especially among educated Western Europeans, that belief is conducive to violence and intolerance.
+So people like Dawkins articulate a growing suspicion, espeamong educated Western Europeans, that belief is conducive to violence and in tolerance.
+Dogma is believed to

-My aim in this lecture is not to reply directly to Dawkins.
-I must confess that I have not even read The God Delusion.
+My aim in this lecture is not to reply directly to Duwkins.
+I must confess that I have not even read The God Defunion.
 I know I ought to, but I was told that it would make me so irritated that I simply have to devote all my energies to refuting it.
-This would be a waste of time since the bookshops are filled with excellent books by people who have already done this better than I could.
+This would be a waste of time since the beokshops are filled with excellent books by people who have already done this better than I could.